-Margaret Yerdon-Grange was named the head softball coach in July of 2009 and is entering her tenth year at the helm of the Rochester program in 2019.
+Margaret Yerdon-Grange was named the head softball coach in July of 2009 and is entering her twelfth year at the helm of the Rochester program in 2021.
 Prior to her appointment, she was an assistant coach for five seasons.

-Since taking the helm of the Rochester program, Yerdon-Grange has guided the Yellowjackets to seven straight 20+ win seasons, including a 32-win year in 2014 in which Rochester reached the NCAA Finals in Tyler, Texas, the furthest ever postseason trip by a UR softball squad.
-In her time, Rochester has made the Liberty League playoffs all seven years and qualified for NCAA postseason play in four seasons.
+Since taking the helm of the Rochester program, Yerdon-Grange has guided the Yellowjackets to ten straight 20+ win seasons, including a 32-win year in 2014 and a 35-win year in 2021.
+In both of these seasons Rochester reached the NCAA Finals.
+In her time, Rochester has made the Liberty League playoffs eleven times and qualified for NCAA postseason play in five seasons.

 In her time as an assistant coach, Rochester posted an overall record of 144-68, made three consecutive NCAA playoff appearances, won four conference titles, and set single-season victory record for three straight seasons (28 in 2007, 32 in 2008, 33 in 2009).

-Yerdon-Grange has been a part of the Coaching Staffs of the Year in the University Athletic Association in 2007 and in the Liberty League in 2007, 2009 and 2015.
-In 2014 Yerdon-Grange and staff were named the NFCA Regional Coaching Staff of the Year.
+Yerdon-Grange has been a part of the Coaching Staffs of the Year in the University Athletic Association in 2007 and in the Liberty League in 2007, 2009, 2015, 2021 and 2022.
+In 2014 and 2021 Yerdon-Grange and staff were named the NFCA Regional Coaching Staff of the Year.

-Since taking over in 2010, she has coached four Liberty League Players of the Year, three Pitchers of the Year, two Rookies of the Year.
+Since taking over in 2010, she has coached five Liberty League Players of the Year, four Pitchers of the Year, five Rookies of the Year.

 Yerdon-Grange was a graduate assistant coach at Binghamton in 2003 while pursuing her master’s degree in Social Sciences with a concentration in Public Administration.
 She earned a BA in English and Sociology in 2001 from Binghamton.